libsbmlsim/libsbmlsim/README.txt

                         /cases/semantic/00003 ...
 Test case 3
                         /cases/semantic/...

-  Following command will test all 980 tests and prints out the results, whether the simulation result matches with the result with the one from SBML test cases.
+  Following command will test all 980 tests and print out the results, whether the simulation result matches with the result with the one from SBML test cases.